Authorities issue AMBER Alert in search for 3-month-old girl missing from Gainesville

-GAINESVILLE, Texas — Gainesville police have issued an AMBER Alert across Texas for 3-month-old Gainesville girl they believe is in grave or immediate danger.
+GAINESVILLE, Texas — The Texas Department of Public Safety issued an AMBER Alert across Texas early Tuesday for a 3-month-old girl they believe is in grave or immediate danger.

 Authorities say she weighs about 15 pounds and has a birthmark behind her right knee.

-Police are also looking for 30-year-old Jeremy Nathaniel Brown in connection to her disappearance.
-Police say Jeremy is about 5 feet 11 inches tall and weighs around 181 pounds with black hair and brown eyes.
+Gainesville police are also looking for 30-year-old Jeremy Nathaniel Brown in connection to her disappearance.
+Police say Jeremy Brown is about 5 feet 11 inches tall and weighs around 181 pounds with black hair and brown eyes.

 He was last seen wearing khaki shorts, a black shirt with a Chicago Bulls decal, and black and white Nike shoes, according to authorities.